Ripley Valley’s Best Community Festival Returns For 2019

 The Providence Heart & Soul Festival will return bigger and better in 2019 with an exciting new focus that puts the emphasis on food, music, families and fun!

 This year’s festival will take place on Saturday, September 21st from 4.00pm - 9.00pm at Harmony Crescent, South Ripley.
-Entry is free and includes live music, entertainment, access to a wide range of food vans, affordable rides and fireworks to finish the evening with a bang.
+Entry is free and includes live music, entertainment, access to a wide range of food vans and affordable rides.

 After a hugely successful debut in 2016 the festival is now in its fourth year and for the first time has been organised by the Providence Community Group Incorporated (PCG Inc) alongside Providence locals.
 PCG Inc is a not for profit group run by a dedicated group of local volunteers whose aim is to create a welcoming and inclusive community to all in the Ripley Valley.
 Providence’s developer Okeland Communities continue to be a key supporter of the event.